Viral processes by random walks on random regular graphs: Related work. Related work

-Of closer relevance to this work are \cite{Dimitriou} and \cite{Draief}.
-Both of these papers study infections carried by random walks on graphs.
-In particular \cite{Dimitriou} analyses an SI model similar to ours; multiple random walks on a graph $G$ that carry a virus, and the quantity of interest is the completion time.
+Of closer relevance to this work are \cite{Dimitriou} and \cite {Draief}.
+In both of these papers, the authors study infections carried by random walks on graphs.
+In particular, Dimitriou, Nikoletseas, and Spirakis \cite{Dimitriou} analyse an SI model similar to ours; multiple random walks on a graph $G$ that carry a virus, and the quantity of interest is the completion time.
 They give a general upper bound $\E[T_k]=O(m^* \ln k)$ for any graph $G$, where $m^*$ is the expected meeting time of a pair of random walks maximised over all pairs of starting vertices.
-Special cases are analysed too, in particular, they give an upper bound of $\E[T_k]=O(\frac{nr}{k} \ln k \ln n)$ for random $r$-regular graphs.
+Special cases are analysed too.
+In particular, they give an upper bound of $\E [T_k]=O(\frac{nr}{k} \ln k \ln n)$ for random $r$-regular graphs.
 This is a factor $\ln n$ larger than the precise value of the process considered in this paper.

-Finally, we mention \cite{Frag}, which studies flooding on dynamic random networks.
+Finally, in \cite{Frag}, Baumann, Crescenzi, and Fraigniaud study flooding on dynamic random networks.
 A fixed set of $n$ vertices is part of a dynamic random graph process where each edge is an independent two-state Markov chain, either existing or not existing.
-A single initial vertex initially holds a message and any vertex which receives this message broadcasts it on existing edges for the next $k$ steps.
+A single initial vertex initially holds a message, and any vertex which receives this message broadcasts it on existing edges for the next $k$ steps.
 Although flooding is a different process to multiple random walks, the authors develop a reduction to a weighted random graph with some similarity to the interaction graphs we present.
 It allows them to derive relations between the edge-Markov probabilities and state asymptotic bounds on the number of vertices that receive the message, as well as the broadcast (equivalently, completion) time.